ls1-sys-prog-course-archive-SoSe23/docs/README.md

    - (_*This course is not offered to IN2397*_)
 - SWS: 6
 - ECTS Credits: 10
-- Prereqisites:
+- Prerequisites:
-    - We don't have any compulsory pre-requisites, but we prefer students to be proficient in the basic concepts of operating systems and systems programming (C/C++/Rust).
+    - We don't have any compulsory prerequisites, but we prefer students to be proficient in the basic concepts of operating systems and systems programming (C/C++/Rust).
     - Preferred knowledge or equivalent to the lectures:
         - Fundamentals of Programming (IN0002)
         - Introduction to Computer Architecture (IN0004)